BAkinmarin/the-cleaning-hack/README.md

 ## Future Features
 ### About Page
-I would enhance the 'About' page through the inclusion of a section about the CEO.
-It would include a photo and brief background into the owner and how The Cleaning Hack got started.
+Enhance the 'About' page through the inclusion of a section on the CEO.
+It would have a photo and brief introduction of the owner of The Cleaning Hack, with insights into how the Company got started.

 ### Services Page
-I would like to introduce more animation and images on the 'Services' page.
+Introduce animation to the 'Services' page, making it more interactive and engaging.

 ### Testimonials
-I would like to add card animation so that when visitors hover over client reviews, a before and after photo showcasing the particular work carried out for the client is displayed.
+Introduce card animation so that when prospects hover over client reviews, a before and after photo showcasing the corresponding work is displayed.

 ### Contact Us
-I would like to develop and integrate a backend for the contact form to capture prospects details and improve on lead generation for the business.
+Develop and integrate a backend for the contact form to capture a prospect's details, which would then feed into the business's lead generation / management system.

-I would also like to add a WhatsApp option so prospects can send instant messages for a quicker response.
+Add a WhatsApp option so prospects can send instant messages for a quicker response.

 ### Additional Page Ideas
-I would like to develop and integrate a cleaning calculator specifically for prospects with residential enquiries so that they can obtain an estimate of how much it would cost based on the size of their property.
+Develop and integrate a cleaning calculator for prospects with residential enquiries so they can obtain an estimate based on property size and room details.

 ## Technology